Do Go On - 532 - Dashcon Failure

 We're back in Melbourne.

-Thank you so much to the wonderful.
+Thank you so much to the wonderful, oh, that sounded sarcastic,

-But genuinely, the wonderful audience we had in Adelaide.
+but genuinely, the wonderful audience we had in Adelaide.

 Yeah, so much fun.

-Afterwards, we met a bunch of you on the way out, which is lovely.
+Afterwards, we met a bunch of you on the way out,

 So nice.